Another Wasted Opportunity for the Environment and Reusable Bags

 Bag Ban Fails in Queensland, Australia

 The Queensland government decided against issuing a plastic bag ban despite the support for a ban and the harmful impact plastic bags have taken on the area.
 Environment Minister Andrew Powell explained that the government would not introduce any measures to increase the cost of living for people in Queensland, such as a bag fee.

-Plastic bag fees are intended to deter people from disposable plastic bags in favor of using reusable bags.
+Plastic bag fees are intended to deter people from disposable plastic bags in favor of using reusable bags for shopping.
 The public generally favors bag bans or fees once they understand the devastating effects on the environment and wildlife from disposable bags.

 Local Support for Plastic Bag Ban

 Heidi Taylor, managing director and co-founder of the Douglas-based marine health organization Tangaroa Blue, summed things up nicely when she explained why she and her organization support the notion of a plastic bag ban, “(first) the immediate threat (plastic bags) pose to wildlife and the environment when they are disposed of irresponsibly, and (second) the increase in waste that they create as another form of single-use plastic.”

 The plastic bag problem spirals out of control, and a ban is a logical solution.
 Areas such as South Australia, the Northern Territory, and ACT have successfully implemented plastic bag bans, and the improvement in the environment has been tremendous.

 Misconceptions About the Safety of Plastic Bags